ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

     The volumes-clone request must be in the **Prepared** state.

 - **Status change**
     You can view the latest volumes-clone request status by using the [get volumes-clone detail](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-get) request or the [get volumes-clone list](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-getall) request.
 When the volumes-clone request is initiated, the initial status is set to **Starting**.
 When the group snapshot is created, the request status changes to **Available**.
 The start action of the volumes-clone request is synchronous and when the API call returns to the client, the volumes-clone request status changes to **Available** unless an error occurs.
-If an error occurred during the start action, the status of the volume-clone request changes to **Failed**.
+If an error occurred during the start action, the status of the volumes-clone request changes to **Failed**.
 The reason for failure is specified in the error that is returned with the start action response.
 The prepared snapshot data is removed so that you can clone the same set of volumes again.
 If you cancel the start action of a volumes-clone request, the status of the volumes-clone request changes to **Cancelling**.
 You can cancel a volumes-clone request when the volumes-clone request is in the **Available** state.

 - **Output**
     The volumes-clone request is updated to **view the status**.